Parallel society

 The term was introduced into the debate about migration and integration in the early 1990s by the German sociologist Wilhelm Heitmeyer.
 It rose to prominence in the European public discourse following the murder of Dutch director and critic of Islam Theo van Gogh.
-In 2004, it was elected by the Association for the German Language second as Word of the year.
+In 2004, the Association for the German Language ranked the term second in their Word of the year list.